-MAXIMUM CONTRACT PERIOD -- ESTIMATED (January 2006): [May 14, 2012- May 13, 2017] Dates provided are estimates only.
+MAXIMUM CONTRACT PERIOD - ESTIMATED (January 2006): [August 23, 2011- August 22, 2016] Dates provided are estimates only.
 Any resulting contract will begin on the date specified in the notice of award.
 See clause entitled "Term of Contract - Effective Date / Initial Contract Period".

-It is the intent of the University of South Carolina to solicit proposals from qualified sources of supply to assist the administration in its national search efforts for the selection of a senior position in the SmartState program in accordance with all requirements stated herein.
+It is the intent of the University of South Carolina to solicit proposals, from qualified sources of supply, to assist the administration in its national search efforts for the selection of senior positions in the SmartState program in accordance with all requirements stated herein.